niekveldhuis/Word2vec/README.md

 In collecting the data from [ORACC](http://oracc.org) only lemmatized texts have been taken into account.
 For an introduction to ORACC lemmatization see the [documentation page](http://oracc.museum.upenn.edu/doc/help/lemmatising/primer/).

+The corpus currently contains more than 6,000 texts of different length.

 # Data and Data Format
 Each `.csv` file in `/output` has two fields: `id_text` and `lemma`.
 The field `id_text` contains a text ID that consists of a letter (P, Q, or X) and a six-digit number.
 The ID can easily be expanded into a URL that points at the online edition of the text, by combining it with the file name.
 The code for doing so is:
 > `url = 'http://oracc.org/' + filename[:-4].replace('_', '/') + '/' + id_text`
+Thus the URL for `id_text` = Q006239 in the file ribo_babylon2.csv is http://oracc.org/ribo/babylon2/Q006239.

+The field `lemma` consist of a concatenation of all the lemmas in that text in the original order.
+The format of a lemma is:
+> CitationForm[GuideWord]PartofSpeech (abbreviated as CF[GW]POS).
+An example is:
+> immeru[sheep]N